pbugnion/old-website/src/blog/content/phys2ds.md

 There is no real incentive to code well in academia.
 Jake VanderPlas describes the problem perfectly in two [blog](http://jakevdp.github.io/blog/2013/10/26/big-data-brain-drain/) [posts](https://jakevdp.github.io/blog/2014/08/22/hacking-academia/), which are well-worth reading.

 Coding in industry is different.
 If you're writing a code snippet, maybe your colleagues can benefit from using it as well.
 Suddenly, writing code that can be re-used by other people in your company becomes a really good use of your time (this is one of the reasons I love the real world).
-I can't speak for every company, but certainly at SCL, contributing to the company code base to make your colleagues more productive is very highly regarded.
+I can't speak for every company, but certainly from my experience, contributing to the company code base to make your colleagues more productive is very highly regarded.

 ## Python